brbeaird/SmartThings-Sense-Edge/README.md

 # SmartThings-Sense-Edge
 SmartThings/Sense Integration via Edge

-This provides an integration between SmartThings and Sense using a LAN bridge server and an Edge driver.
+This provides an integration between SmartThings and Sense Home Energy Monitor using a LAN bridge server and an Edge driver.

 ### Overview
 This SmartApp integrates Sense devices into SmartThings.